mad-lab/transit/src/pytransit/doc/source/tpp.rst

    infection; if there are a lot of primer reads, these probably represent "primer-dimers", which could be reduced by inproving fragment size selection during sample prep.
-#. **insertion density**: good libraries should have insertions at ≥
+#. **insertion density**: good libraries should have insertions in at least
-   ~35% of TA sites for statistical analysis
+   ~35% of TA sites for meaningful statistical analysis
 #. **NZ\_mean**: good datasets should have a mean of around 50 templates
    per site for sufficient dynamic range